Building and scaling your learning business is both a science and an art.

 Suzanne Howard is a partner at IDEO, one of the world's leading design and innovation companies, and the founder and Dean of IDEO U, a digital learning platform that has served over 80,000 students through various forms of cohort-based learning since 2014.

-IDEO U was a response to the digital learning movement and built with the intention to design a scalable business model that offered more accessible and well-designed learning experiences to a global market.
-Here’s how they did it.
+IDEO U was a response to the digital learning movement and built with the intention to put design thinking into a scalable business model that offered more accessible and well-designed learning experiences to a global market.
+Here's how they did it.

 What Academies and Bootcamps can learn from IDEO U's keys to global success